Microsoft Teams may soon show results in context for better user experience

-San Francisco: In a bid to improve the user experience for Teams, tech giant Microsoft is now planning to show users search results within context by navigating to the thread containing a queried item.
+San Francisco, Sep 11 (IANS) In a bid to improve the user experience for Teams, tech giant Microsoft is now planning to show users search results within context by navigating to the thread containing a queried item.

 According to Windows Central, the new option may arrive in October 2022 to Teams for Windows and Mac.